dnarb/team-uk-led/README.md

 # TEAM-Kenya

-A data visualisation dashboard for the TEAM project - Kenya instance
+A data visualisation dashboard for the TEAM project - UK instance.
+Based on TEAM-Kenya interface developed by Maciej Ziarkowski

 ## Configuring the site